Skip to content

 What Is Menopause?

 Menopause is a natural biological process characterized by the cessation of menstrual periods.
 Common symptoms include hot flashes, night sweats, mood swings, and changes in libido.
+In some cases, persistent low sexual desire may be linked to conditions like hypoactive sexual desire disorder, where individuals may consider hypoactive sexual desire disorder treatment as part of a broader care approach.
 The hormonal shifts during this phase can also lead to challenges, such as bone density loss and reduced muscle mass.

 How Can Strength Training Help?